SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Characterizing Black-box Attacks

 \section{Characterizing Black-box Attacks}

-In this section, we introduce novel modeling of black-box attacks with HMMs.
-This modeling allows us to characterize the behavior of black-box attacks in a unified framework, encompassing the many attacks, approaches, and strategies proposed in the black-box attack literature.
+In this section, we introduce a novel modeling of black-box attacks using Hidden Markov Models.
+This modeling allows us to characterize the \textit{behavior} of black-box attacks in a unified framework, encompassing the many attacks, approaches, and strategies proposed in the black-box attack literature.